-3.1 Emergency Action Plan
+3.1 EMERGENCY ACTION PLAN

-- An Evacuation Plan is posted in close proximity to each section/laboratory entry door. - o The plan outlines escape routes (designated by arrows) from each section. - o The locations of fire extinguishers are designated on the evacuation plan. - o In case of fire call the fire department (9-911). - o Inform the control booth (ext.
-4-5061) that the fire department has been called and what type of fire is involved. - o Close all doors, when practical. - o Employees are to evacuate as per the evacuation plan posted in their respective section. - All Bureau employees will assemble at their respective rally point (west side of the vehicle processing facility or the northwest side of the parking lot). - The Supervisor will inform the chain of command that all employees from the Forensic Science Bureau are accounted for or the names of employees missing. - o In the case of injured employee(s) requiring medical assistance, Call EMS (9-911).
+- An Evacuation Plan is posted in close proximity to each section/laboratory entry door. - > The plan outlines escape routes (designated by arrows) from each section. - > The locations of fire extinguishers are designated on the evacuation plan. - In case of fire call the fire department (9-911). - Inform the control booth (ext.
+4-5061) that the fire department has been called and what type of fire is involved. - Close all doors, when practical. - Employees are to evacuate as per the evacuation plan posted in their respective section. - All Division employees will assemble at the west side of the vehicle processing facility. - The Supervisor will inform the chain of command that all employees from the Forensic Division are accounted for or the names of employees missing. - In the case of injured employee(s) requiring medical assistance, Call EMS (9-911).